MobleyLab/blues/README.md

 ## Documentation

-## BLUES using NCMC
+### BLUES using NCMC

 This package takes advantage of non-candidate equilibrium monte carlo moves (NCMC) to help sample between different ligand binding modes using the OpenMM simulation package.
 Currently the innate functionality is found in `blues/ncmc.py`, which utilizes a lambda coupling to alter the sterics and electrostatics of the ligand over the course of the ncmc move.
 One goal for this package is to allow for easy additions of other moves of interest, which will be covered below.

+### Example Use
+An example of how to set up a simulation sampling the binding modes of toluene bound to T4 lysozyme using NCMC and a rotational move can be found in `blues/example.py`

-## Actually using BLUES
+### Actually using BLUES
 The heart of the package is found in `blues/ncmc_switching.py`.
 This holds the framework for NCMC.
 Particularly, it contains the integrator class that calculates the work done during the NCMC move.
 It also controls the lambda scaling of parameters.
 Currently the alchemy package is used to generate the lambda parameters for the ligand, which can potentially modify 5 parameters–sterics, electrostatics, bonds, angles, and torsions.
 The class SimNCMC in `blues/ncmc.py` serves as a wrapper for running ncmc simulations.
 SimNCMC.runSim() actually runs the simulation.

-## Implementing other non-equilibrium moves
+### Implementing other non-equilibrium moves
 An optional argument for SimNCMC.runSim() , movekey allows users to implement their own moves into the simulation workflow.
 To add your own moves make a subclass of SimNCMC.
 The custom method can use self.nc_context or self.nc_integrator to access the NCMC context or NCMC integrator in the runSim() method.
 Then, insert the method into the movekey.
 As an example, say you implemented a smart darting move in a method called smartdart().
 Then for the keymove argument use [[smartdart, [range]]], where range is a list of integers that specify when you want to apply the move.
 In general the keymove argument takes a list of lists.
 The first item in the list references the function, while the second references a list which specifies what steps you want to apply the function.

 ## Versions:
 - Version 0.0.1: Basic BLUES functionality/package
 - [Version 0.0.2](http://dx.doi.org/10.5281/zenodo.438714): Maintainance release fixing a critical bug and improving organization as a package.

 ## Acknowledgements
 We would like to thank Patrick Grinaway and John Chodera for their basic code framework for NCMC in OpenMM (see https://github.com/choderalab/perses/tree/master/perses/annihilation), and John Chodera and Christopher Bayly for their helpful discussions.